godfreynolan/teachable/README.md

 ~~~~

 ### 8. Configuring the Resource XMLs
-Once you finish the above steps, let's copy all the images (xml files) from this Github project's drawable folder **(app -> res -> drawable)** to the same folder in your project.
-Their names can be found below.
+Once you finish the above steps, let's change some of the files in **(app -> res -> values)** to some useful colours and strings.
-* round_btn.xml
-* round_btn_disable.xml
-* round_btn_normal.xml
-* rount_btn_pressed.xml
-These images are used in the ConnectionActivity class and must be imported otherwise the project will not build.
-Moreover, open the `colors.xml` file and update the content as shown below:
+First, open the `colors.xml` file and update the content as shown below:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <resources>